hobbs90/meeane-page-object/README.md

 The main additions over the original page-object gem are to extend the accessors to find and interact with the particular style of radio buttons used on the Columbus Direct websites.
 Also, I have extended the _populate_page_with_ method to work with these page element and wait for any AJAX requests these initiate.
 They work in the same way as the normal radio buttons but rather than using _select_ we use _choose_.

-## Additional Methods Over Original Gem
+## Additional Methods Added

-You can declare these elements using:
+You can declare these label elements using:

 ````ruby
 label(:has_legal_expenses_cover_yes, :for => 'HasLegalExpensesCover_Yes')